oappiah/secured-AKS/README.md

 #### Known issues

 * AKS creation taking forever can be a provsioning quota issue and/or the fortios template breaking and ending up with no config making AKS nodes unable to reach any network.
 Also note that `terraform destroy` after this kind of issue tends to get suck and deleting the resource group(s) manually might work faster.

+* Permission for the AKS cluster LB can take some time, if you are quick with deploying the voteapp you might see this `Warning  SyncLoadBalancerFailed  3m3s (x3 over 3m18s)   service-controller  Error syncing load balancer: failed to ensure load balancer: Retriable: false, RetryAfter: 0s, HTTPStatusCode: 403, RawError: Retriable: false, RetryAfter: 0s, HTTPStatusCode: 403, RawError: {"error":{"code":"AuthorizationFailed","message":"The client '..........` .